 Charls gives me a confused look.
 “I didn’t know that you were pledging again this year.
 After last year it seemed like you weren’t interested anymore.”

 “I’m not,” I say, and then sigh.
 “Well, I guess I was a little, but it was really Kimberly that wanted to.
 She asked me to come along.
 Not that it mattered, since there was no party when we got there.
-The house was bare.”
+The house was empty.”

 Charls scoffs.
 “That’s probably because they were at club R.E.D Friday night.
 The Alpha Annyas were with them.”